-CEO Jennifer Tejada just took PagerDuty public; we talked now about the roadshow, the IPO, and what comes next
+CEO Jennifer Tejada just took PagerDuty public; we talked about the roadshow, the IPO and what comes next

 TC: How does the vision for the company change now that it’s public?
 Have you been thinking ahead to possible acquisitions?

 JT: The vision doesn’t change.
 We intend to do exactly what we’ve been doing, which is to provide the best real-time operations platform available to companies as they undergo digital transformation to meet the growing demands of their customers.
 We think we’re [facing] an early and very large opportunity that will be available to us for a long time.
-So our job continues to be to build great products, stay close to our customers, expand regionally, and continue doing what has allowed us to be a successful private company.
+So our job continues to be to build great products, stay close to our customers, expand regionally and continue doing what has allowed us to be a successful private company.

 TC: You and I had talked about the challenges of retaining employees in San Francisco when we sat down together in November.
 It’s a battle for every local company.
 How do you keep employees beyond the lock-up period?
 How do you ensure they stay focused on performance and not your share price?